How to Invest in Startups – Tips From US Based VCs & Angel Investors

 • Is this person a leader?

-• Usually the first question Ron asks is: “What inspired you to invent this product?” hoping it’s based on a personal problem that this founder had and that his product is the solution to this problem.
+• Usually, the first question Ron asks is: “What inspired you to invent this product?”
+Hoping it’s based on a personal problem that this founder had and that his product is the solution to this problem.

 What Ron and SV Angel look for in a company